RaiyannJ/SolarGuardPro/README.md

 # SolarGuardPro

-For Praxis III, our second-year engineering design course project, we developed a solar panel protection and cleaning solution to improve the efficiency of solar panel energy generation for residential buildings by addressing implementation issues related to West African weather conditions.
+For Praxis III, our second-year engineering design course project, we developed a solar panel protection and cleaning solution; the SolarGuard Pro!
+It was created to improve the efficiency of solar panel energy generation for residential buildings by addressing implementation issues related to West African weather conditions.

 A 3D Printed + laser cut CAD design was built for our prototype's chassis, along with an electrical subsystem and code architecture involving an Arduino Mega, colour sensors, photoresistors and a stepper motor.